GHCFW/building_blocks_pico/ReactionGame.md

 ### Step 3.
 Play the game!
   We have already programmed the board with the relevant code needed for this exercise.
-  Just connect the board to your laptop using the provided USB cables and start playing!!
+  Just connect the board to your laptop using the provided USB cable and start playing!!